- One calendar year (full-time) Two or Three calendar years (part-time)

 Fees for 2019/20 entrants.
 This is a Band 4 fee.
 The fees are per academic year.
 Please note that fees go up each year.
 Further details can be found in the Fees and Funding tab on this page or in the Registry Postgraduate Tuition Fees page

 - Minimum first degree with good grades in any subject equivalent to a UK upper second class honours

 Start of programme: September

 Mode of Attendance: Full-time or Part-time

+This programme has a first-rate graduate employability record.
 Graduates will have a solid understanding of public financial management that should place them in a good position to pursue a career, or advance their career, in the civil service, local government, NGOs, and super-national organisations.

 Click here to find out more about our MOOC: Understanding Public Financial Management: How Is Your Money Spent?

 Public financial management deals with all aspects of resource and expenditure management within governments.
 Alberto Asquer, Lecturer of Public Policy and Management at SOAS, outlines why it is so important that we understand how our public purse is spent.